“Follow your own road…” – Dante Alighieri

 As there is no meal plan for the Umbra Institute program, students are encouraged to cook for themselves.
 All apartments are stocked with basic kitchen utensils, and many students delight in using them and having friends over for dinner.
 If cooking is not your forte, the local Universities offer low-price cafeteria meals, and the Umbra student ID card is valid for discounts at many trattorias, pizzerias, and pubs around the city.
 After all, it is Italy: delicious food is never far away.

-The Umbra Institute hosts many events, giving students the chance to participate in wine tastings, weekend trips, walking tours, tandem language exchanges with Italians, pizza nights, art shows, sporting events, and so much more.
+The Umbra Institute hosts many events, giving students the chance to participate in outdoor activities, weekend trips, walking tours, tandem language exchanges with Italians, pizza nights, and so much more.
 In addition to Umbra-sponsored activities, students can take advantage of the many shows, exhibitions, and events sponsored by the city of Perugia, most of which offer student discounts.

 – Mark Shreve, Wabash College